On trial for bribery, Samsung boss lets lawyers do the talking

 Lee had merely relayed the comments from one-on-one meetings with Park to his top lieutenant, Choi Gee-sung, he added.

-Lee appeared more gaunt in a white shirt and gray suit, having lost some of his C-suite polish.
-He was mostly expressionless at the trial, nodding occasionally when one of his attorneys reiterated his previous denials of bribe payments.
+Clad in white shirt and gray suit, Lee, himself the vice chairman of Samsung Electronics Co Ltd, was mostly expressionless.
+He nodded when one of his attorneys reiterated his previous denials of having paid bribes.

 Beyond confirming personal details such as his name and occupation, Lee remained silent when the judge asked if he had anything to say in response to the charges he faces.

-Lee's lawyers said the Samsung boss made financial payments in response to requests by then-President Park and sought no favors in return.
+Lee's lawyers said the Samsung boss made financial payments in response to requests by then-President Park and sought no favours in return.

 The leader of the smartphones-to-biopharmaceuticals business empire is the only founding family member among the country's most powerful conglomerates, called chaebol, to be indicted in a graft scandal that led to Park becoming South Korea's first democratically elected leader to be removed from office.